JeanMILPIED/Metaheuristics_exam/README.md

 - cost: 10582
 - time computing: 14min
 ![TSP-Qatar solution](/2.%20TSP%20Qatar/TSP_qatar.PNG)

+### Continuous optimization synthesis table
+please find hereunder the synthesis table for continuous optimization results.
+The D500 problems were not achieved in reasonable amount of time with teh chosen algorithm.
+A grid search of GA hyperparameters ay help to find best candidates of parameters.
+Also, the use of another python package like pygmo could help achieve better convergence and computation time for high dim problems.
+the non linear pseudo newtonian BFGS algorithm showed good results for F1 to F3 functions.
+For F1 and F2, simplex algo could also be used.

 ### 2.3 F1 - Shifted Sphere Function
 This is a linear and derivable function.
 We use a simple minimize function with gradient algo.